DeactivatedWhatSoever/NSL/me/test-driven_development_with_python.md

 	* So the controller should be very thin.
 If there's too much logic, it should be moved into separate places.
 In the models, or like to the framework or anything like that.
 * Each test should test one thing

+## More Advanced Forms
+This chapter is mostly about Django Forms.
+So let's just think about knowing all the stuff.
+Oh!
+And we're going to not allow duplicate items!

+### Another FT for Duplicate Items
+You can just run the functional test method by going the path until the method! `{path.class.method_name}` like that.

+#### Preventing Duplicates at the Model Layer
+Just did `unique=True` on the model.
+But the thing that I need to know about is, write both sides of the test?
+That's something that I want to know.
+ You can write a few tests for something, but you have to believe in somewhat of your code.
+But if that code has some stupid stuff, then you have to test that stupid stuff.
+Or else there will be a disaster that you didn't even know about.

+#### A Little Digression on Queryset Ordering and String Representations
+Doing some string representations with the dunder method, `__str__`.
+Anyways, this is all done over here.

+#### Rewriting the Old Model Test
+Just rewrote the models tests since it was `ListAndItemModel`.
+I just split those two apart and put all the relevant tests together.

+#### Some Integrity Errors Do Show Up on Save
+So, when we change something in the model, we need to make a new migration. `makemigrations` on the way!

+### Experimenting with Duplicate Item Validation at the Views Layer
+So, the models layer is pretty good.
+Do we need to do it on the view layer?
+So that'll be the controller I guess.
+Necessary?
+Well lets see.
+ Did it, but still didn't get to the point where we get to validate the data before we save it to the database.

+### A More Complex Form to Handle Uniqueness Validation
+Django has two types of validation layers.
+The model validation, and the form validation.
+You should get aware of that and think.

+### Using the Existing List Item Form in the List View
+So the new one shouldn’t have that kind of feature.
+The existing items needed to get checked by its text

+### Wrapping Up: What We've Learning About Testing Django
+Just shows about all the tests.
+Next up, JavaScript.

 #reading/books